 I was reading somewhere the other day that Maslow’s hierarchy of needs are not a leveled off pyramid of layers, with one layer being tackled in one go, then upon completion moving on to the next.
 Rather the writer compared the hierarchy of needs as a sort of interlaced puzzle that eventually slots together to form the 3D shape of a pyramid.
 No one piece being stable without the impact and edges of the other segments to hold it up.

 This, like much of contemporary TA, reflects the idea that we work on aspects and strengthen or regenerate them.
 We also repeatedly come back to them as we continue to evolve and change.
+There was no hostility in their eyes-just a keen rivalry and an unshakeable determination buy more info to win!
 Anchoring our Adult is vigorous work and involves ALL aspects of us.